mohamad-amin/WhyHowMvpOnAndroid/README.md

 # An Introduction to MVP on Android
 It's already proven<sup>1</sup> that using the default architecture provided by the Android SDK isn't a good choice for building complex Android applications which are meant to be **testable**, **maintainable** and always kept **up to date**.
 This article is going to introduce **MVP** (Model View Presenter) pattern as a better approach to build your applications and help you easily develop better Android applications based on MVP pattern using [**EasyMVP** library](https://github.com/6thsolution/EasyMVP).
-So first let's observe MVP on Android and then we'll dig into it's implementaion with the help of EasyMVP library.
+So first let's observe MVP on Android and then we'll dig into its implementaion with the help of EasyMVP library.

   * [What Is MVP](#what-is-mvp)
   * [MVP On Android](#mvp-on-android)